-The Ethics Committee (committee) fosters greater public understanding and trust in the mediation process and in theMAC member mediators (members) and serves on behalf of theMAC as a resource to address actual or hypothetical questions regarding mediation.
-To these ends, the committee:
+The Ethics Committee (the “Committee”) fosters greater public understanding and trust in the mediation process and in theMAC member mediators (the “Members”) and serves on behalf of theMAC as a resource to address actual or hypothetical questions regarding mediation.
+To these ends, the Committee:

 - provides information and educational opportunities;